julian-barker/data-structures-and-algorithms/javascript/stack-queue-brackets/README.md

 ### Efficiency

 - Time: O(n) - iterate through all elements of the input
-- Space: O(n) - create a new stack of potentialy length n
+- Space: O(n) - create a new stack of potentially length n

 ## Solution

-- All of the implementation code exists in stack.js and queue.js
+- All of the implementation code exists in index.js
-- Run the tests by running `npm test queue` or `npm test stack`
+- Run the tests by running `npm test validate`